Patrickdg/AL-the-Trader/README.md

 ## Description
 Automated algorithmic stock paper-trading using daily triggers to simulate buy/sell transactions on specified watchlist. **Only intended for simulation and demonstration purposes, NOT for live trading.**

-Algorithm currently uses RSI (30, 70) bounds as (buy, sell) triggers for simplicity, however, upcoming integrations will include DCF valuations, 50-200SMA, Bollinger bands, and MACD indicators.
+Algorithm currently uses RSI (30, 70) bounds as (buy, sell) triggers for simplicity.
+Upcoming integrations will include DCF valuations, 50-200SMA, Bollinger bands, and MACD indicators.

-Current version tracks the 30 stocks in the DOW (as of May 1, 2020).
+Current watchlist tracks the 30 stocks in the DOW (as of May 1, 2020).

 Scraping is performed using *yfinance* module and *pandas* to wrangle data into excel.